RUAL Documentation

 What is RUAL?

-RUAL is a no-code platform where users can develop ERP/CRM systems, apps, and websites.
-All backend logic is built by placing blocks on a visual blueprint — there is no way to write custom backend JavaScript.
-Frontend can be built with blocks as well, or with custom React components for more advanced use cases.
+RUAL is a no-code platform for building ERP/CRM systems, apps, and websites.
+You build all backend logic by placing blocks on a visual canvas, there is no custom backend code.
+The frontend can be built with blocks too, or with custom React components for more advanced use cases.

-Developers manage their system within RUAL Studio, the web application accessible at rual.at.
-Here you can manage blueprints, traffic, queue, deployment, translations, templates, and base settings for your cluster.
+You manage your system in RUAL Studio, the web application at rual.at.
+From there you manage blueprints, traffic, queue, deployment, translations, templates, and base settings for your cluster.

 Blueprints

-A blueprint is an expansive canvas for designing workflows.
-You place blocks on this canvas and connect them to create distinct flows.
-Each blueprint is typically dedicated to a specific component — such as a page, modal, API, or a set of functions — similar to assigning a single class to a file in traditional coding.
+A blueprint is a large canvas where you design workflows.
+You place blocks on it and connect them to create flows.
+Each blueprint is typically dedicated to a specific component: a page, modal, API, or a set of functions, similar to assigning a single class to a file in traditional coding.

-Blueprinting supports collaborative development: multiple users can work on the same blueprint simultaneously.
-Team members can add comments, group blocks with custom titles, and copy blocks between blueprints.
-RUAL provides comprehensive audit logging of all blueprint modifications, like automatic git commits but with real-time collaboration.
+Multiple users can work on the same blueprint at the same time.
+Team members can add comments, group blocks with titles, and copy blocks between blueprints.
+RUAL logs all blueprint modifications automatically, like git commits but with real-time collaboration.

 Since version 13.0.7, blueprints have separate development and production modes.
-Saving a blueprint does not automatically deploy it to production — you must explicitly deploy through the deployment menu.
+Saving does not deploy to production, you must explicitly deploy through the deployment menu.

 Blueprint Introduction Learn more about navigating blueprints, context menus, and saving changes.